With the beginning of the San Jose Sharks season rapidly approaching, here are 5 things to watch for as the 2019-2020

 Following the postseason, Karlsson had surgery to repair the issue but what if EK65 reinjures it or gets hurt again?
 The money spent on EK could’ve went a long way in keeping Pavelski, Donskoi, Nyquist, or going after other possible players.

-If, for any reason, EK65 misses any significant time due to injury during the first half of the 2019-2020 season, you can bet fans will be talking an awful lot about EK’s contract and debating if the deal was too much.
+If, for any reason during the first half of the 2019-2020 season, EK65 misses any significant time due to injury or fails to produce the numbers expected of the highest-paid NHL defenseman, you can bet fans will be talking an awful lot about EK’s contract and debating if the deal was too much.
 However, if he remains healthy, an awful lot of points should be coming from the blue line this season between Karlsson and that other Norris trophy-winning defenseman, Brent Burns.